dialogware-com/speech/README.md

 A technological bridge that continually improves us all.

+#texttosoftware solution made by Softreck

+---

+DIALOGWARE - a technological bridge that continually improves us all.
-When dialogue meets software, when understanding meets code, we become... #DIALOGWARE #texttosoftware solution made by Softreck
+When dialogue meets software, when understanding meets code, we become... hashtag#DIALOGWARE hashtag#texttosoftware solution made by Softreck

 ---